 Let's go into more detail on each.

-I rarely keep the full size TIFF on my computer.
+I rarely keep the full-size TIFF on my computer.
 It takes up too much room.
-So most of my TIFF images are stored on CD's.
+So most of my TIFF images are stored on CDs or external drives.

-If you need to create a specially sized image for uploading to an online application, start with your original TIFF and covert it to the required size and format.
+If you need to create a specially sized image for uploading to an online application, start with your original TIFF and convert it to the required size and format.

 JPG's are compressed images.
 The fact that JPGs are compressed (reduced file size) means that you can email and store large images.
 The downside is that the compressed image is reduced in resolution quality.
 Every time you edit a JPG, you lose some of the original information, reducing the quality of the image.

 Use your master TIFF images to create new JPGs.
 I usually keep one large JPG in my computer ready at a moment's notice for an opportunity.
-(This large JPG may be 2 - 5 MB.)web site JPG
+(This large JPG may be 2 - 5 MB.)

 For the past two years, I've made all my social networking images for the Internet 72dpi resolution and 1000 pixels (for the largest dimension.)